Andrea Ar Gouilh: Early life

 Ar Gouilh was born in Pluguffan on 13 July 1935.
 Her father, from a line of fishermen from Poulgoazec, a teacher for a time, was a gendarme.
 Her mother, born in Pluguffan in 1909, sang and her grandmother Marijan Arzul, a dressmaker who runs a village hall, is known to sing all the time, as is her uncle Bili, singer and bugle player.
 Living in Glazik country, she therefore sang from her childhood and even more as a teenager, both at home and at church and on every occasion such as pardons, weddings, etc. Youth in song, in a large family of seven children, of which Andrea was the eldest.
 The family lived in Falaise in Normandy where the father was transferred, then to Lambézellec in 1939.
-Following the bombardment of the Hotel Continental in 1941, the family left Brest, a city that was too dangerous, to return to Pluguffan.
+Following the bombardment of the Hotel Continental in 1941, the family left Brest to return to Pluguffan.
 The father then left the gendarmerie and became a sales representative.
 In the rural parish, Breton remains the language of catechism and hymns.
 Very early on, Ar Gouilh actively participated in the life of the parish, learned the harmonium with the parish priest and played for years during religious ceremonies.
 Then, she becomes almost naturally militant of the Catholic agricultural youth (JAC) and followed many courses there; She led a group of Scottish and Russian dances there, learned and perfected singing, discovered Gregorian chants and cinema.